 2. AIR JORDAN 22

 I know, I know.
-The idea of this shoe being on any kind of list that doesn’t include “super lame” in the title seems absolutely ridiculous.
+The idea of this shoe being on any kind of list that doesn’t include “super lame” in the title seems ridiculous.

 Rest in peace!